tapfortap/Documentation/AndroidAPIReference.md

 #### public void show()

 Causes an interstitial ad to be shown.
-This will launch a new [FullScreenAdActivity]()
+This will launch a new [FullScreenAdActivity]().

 ---

 #### public void showAndLoad()

 Causes an interstitial ad to be shown and a new one will start to load.
-This will launch a new [FullScreenAdActivity]()
+This will launch a new [FullScreenAdActivity]().

 ---